Skip to main content

 Prevention Tips

-Treat every input-reading function as potentially risky.
-Don’t assume your input will always show up.
+Treat every input-reading function as potentially unreliable.
+Never assume your input will always be there or always be valid.

 FILE *fp = fopen("data.txt", "r");